 Podocytes together with the endothelial cells and the glomerular basement membrane maintain glomerular ultrafiltration.
 Adjacent podocytes are interconnected with a specific cell adhesion structure called the slit diaphragm.
 The slit diaphragm consists of transmembrane proteins belonging to the cadherin and immunoglobulin superfamilies and intracellular adaptor proteins that link the membrane proteins to the underlying actin cytoskeleton and signalling cascades.

 Nephrin, a member of the immunonoglobulin superfamily, is a key structural component of the slit diaphragm.
 It has been shown to be downregulated or mislocalized in various albuminuric diseases, including diabetic kidney disease.
 Nephrin associates with the intracellular adaptor proteins CD2AP and PACSIN2 and the small GTPase septin 7.
 We address the mechanisms by which nephrin is downregulated or mislocalized in proteinuric diseases and study the mechanisms by which podocyte proteins regulate glomerular ultrafiltration.
+We also study the role of adiponectin receptor in the regulation of inflammation and podocyte injury.

 Insulin resistance is associated with increased risk for the development of diabetic kidney disease.
 The binding of insulin to its receptor on the cell surface initiates a complex intracellular signalling system, activating, for example, phosphoinositide 3-kinase (PI3K) and mitogen-activated protein kinase (MAPK) pathways, which are differentially regulated.
 The effect of insulin on glucose uptake is mediated mainly through the PI3K pathway.